-There are tax penalties for both late filings of Self Assessment (SA) tax returns and for late payment of tax due under SA.
+There are tax penalties for Self Assessment (SA) tax returns and for late payment of tax due under SA.

 The late filing penalty system changed for returns and payments from the 2010/11 year onwards.

 A key feature of the new regime is that the late filing penalty is not reduced if the tax is paid on time.

 There are no changes to late payment penalties.
 Interest is charged on both unpaid tax and unpaid penalties.